-As Returned Volunteers, it is our responsibility to bring these stories home.
-Whether for select friends and family, or large virtual or in-person audiences, telling stories embodies the spirit of the Peace Corps Third Goal.
+As RPCVs, it is your responsibility to bring these stories home.
+Whether for select friends and family, or large virtual or in-person audiences, telling stories is in the best spirit of the Peace Corps Third Goal.
+This guide is aimed to help you share your stories with America.

-Finding Your Story i
+Finding Your Storyi